 You do not need to go back to the place at which you purchased your original licence.

-The client card not only entitles you to pay the replacement fee, it also avoids the need for you to complete an identification card every time you buy a fishing licence.
-You can simply use the client number shown on the card.
+Keep the client card under your licence.
+This card not only entitles you to pay the replacement fee, it also avoids the need for you to complete an identification card every time you buy a fishing licence.
+You can simply use the client number shown on the card at a sales outlet.

 - Your licence is not transferable.

-- The information shown on the front of the licence must be accurate, otherwise it must be updated on the back of the licence at the time of purchase.
+- The information shown on the front of the licence must be accurate, otherwise it must be updated on the back of the licence.